 Editor’s note: This post is part of a series that highlights some of the best ideas we’ve seen for single-day class trips.

-If you think there’s good information on 8th grade Philadelphia trips in this post, I encourage you to click this link to see all the posts from the series.
+If you think there’s good information in this post, I encourage you to click this link to see all the posts from the series.

 I can’t say enough about Philadelphia as a destination for class trips.
 History and social studies classes obviously have plenty of sites to choose from, but the City of Brotherly Love also offers culture, science and more.

-Since the Founding Fathers met here to design the framework of our nation, there are many building blocks to choose from when constructing a Constitution-based 8th grade trip to Philadelphia:
+Since the Founding Fathers met here to design the framework of our nation, there are many building blocks to choose from when constructing a history-based field trip to Philadelphia:

 This nonpartisan institution sums its mission up in three words “Visit.
 Learn.
 Debate.”